 Domo-kun and No Face must have been hot standing out in the sun for so long

 The line finally started moving a little past 3:00pm, but it wasn’t until 1-2 hours later that it was finally my turn to get my badge.
 I had already preregistered back in March for a regular 4-Day attendee badge, but after reading up a bit and talking to other bloggers, I realized that I could possibly qualify for a press badge.
-The main requirements for one if you’re not actually employed by a company is that you have a web site with at least 10,000 hits each month and business cards to give out.
+Among the requirements for one is that you have a web site with at least 10,000 hits each month and business cards to give out.
 Press badge holders get a lot of perks: not only are they completely free, but you get front-of-line privileges and exclusive photo opportunities with the guests.
 I already had business cards and brought proof of my web site traffic with me to the con, so after I picked up my regular badge I went over to the press registration desk to see if I could switch to press.
 They weren’t sure at first but then realized that I did meet the requirements.
 So I got my awesome press badge!

 Apparently my occupation is “webmistress” XD